-13.4.3 Voluntary Acquisition of Hurricane-Impacted Property
+14.4.3 Voluntary Acquisition of Hurricane-Impacted Property

-Under the R3 Program, relocation is accomplished through program-acquisition of the hurricane-damaged property and provision of a replacement dwelling.
 Applicants who qualify for a relocation award will receive a Voluntary Acquisition Offer from the R3 Program.
 Among other things, the offer informs the applicant of the determination of fair market value of the hurricane-damaged property and that the acquisition of the property is voluntary.